lucapette/lucapette.github.com/_posts/2012-04-16-grouping-validations.markdown

 Regarding the controllers and the view, you can simplify your job if you use the steps as the name of views.
 Actually, if you're interested I can write about that too.

+There is a [demo](https://github.com/lucapette/grouping-validations-demo) project if you want to play with it.